lfneves/F.O.R.G.E/GITHUB_SETUP.md

 4. **Set up monitoring** - Dependabot, CodeQL, security advisories
 5. **Community health** - Ensure all community standards are met

-Your WebFramework repository is now production-ready with enterprise-grade security! 🚀🔒
+Your FORGE repository is now production-ready with enterprise-grade security! 🚀🔒